jcs-elpa/company-fuzzy/README.md

 ```

 The `my-variable` would not show up since the backend thinks it should be a
 function and not a variable.
-Another cause would be the candidate has been
-eliminated by the scoring engine (it scores lower than 0); hence it would
-not be shown.

 ##### 🔎 2.
 Cause by `completion-styles`